 - Marketing Management

-The minimum time permitted to complete the master’s degree program attending full time is 11 months; maximum, 6 years.
+The minimum time permitted to complete the master’s degree program attending full time is 2 years; maximum, 6 years.
+For students attending part time, the minimum is 4 years; maximum, 6 years.

-There are 35 total full-time graduate business faculty, of whom 96% hold a doctorate; there are 5 part-time faculty, of whom 20% hold a doctorate.
-Faculty salaries are rated below average for Category I institutions, based on the AAUP rating system.
-Average number of credit hours faculty teach is 12; average business class size is 15.
+There are 15 total full-time graduate business faculty, all of whom hold a doctorate.
+Faculty salaries are rated below average for Category IIA institutions, based on the AAUP rating system.
+Average number of courses faculty teach is 3; average business class size is 20.

-A bachelor’s degree is required, along with a GPA of 3.0, a GMAT score of 500, and GRE scores of 900.
-Most important admissions factors are academic accomplishments and ability, GMAT results, and letters of recommendation.
+A bachelor’s degree is required, along with a GPA of 2.5.
+The formula for using the GPA and GMAT scores is (200 x overall undergraduate GPA) + GMAT, or minimum 950.
+Most important admissions factors are grades in upper-level courses and GMAT results.
 A strong mathematics background is not required.

-Forty-three percent of the current graduate business school class have had an average of 3 years of full-time work experience prior to entering graduate school, a factor preferred by the school.
-Forty-two percent are women and 18% are foreign nationals.
-The average age at entrance is 32; ages range from 22 to 46.
-Thirty percent enter directly from undergraduate school.
-Students’ undergraduate majors were as follows: 45%, business; 15%, engineering; 6%, social sciences; 5%, liberal arts; 5%, math and science; and 4%, economics.
-About 1% of entering students leave by the end of the first year due to academic or personal reasons; 99% remain to receive their degree.
-In 2006, 44 graduate business degrees were awarded.
+Twenty-six percent of a recent graduate business school class were enrolled full time; 96% had an average of 9 years of full-time work experience prior to entering graduate school.
+The greatest percentage of students were from the Midwest (26%).
+Forty-four percent were women, 5% were minorities, and 8% were foreign nationals.
+The average age at entrance was 31; ages ranged from 24 to 49.
+Five percent entered directly from undergraduate school; 1% already have a graduate degree.
+Students’ undergraduate majors were as follows: 41%, engineering; 14%, liberal arts; 11%, business; 10%, math and science; 9%, economics; 8%, social sciences; and 7%, education.
+About 19% of entering students leave by the end of the first year due to academic or personal reasons; 61% remain to receive their degree.